 Oh, and this recipe was inspired by Raia's wonderful recipe here.

-- 3/8 tsp peppermint extract, or 9 drops peppermint essential oil (I recommend Rocky Mountain Oils.
-You can ready why here.)
+- Peppermint: You can substitute 9 drops peppermint essential oil for the peppermint extract.
+(I recommend Rocky Mountain Oils.
+You can ready why here)

-- 1/2 cup cocoa powder (substitute carob for a caffeine-free treat or for AIP - this adds more carbs)
+- Carob: Substitute organic carob for the cocoa to have a caffeine-free treat or for AIP – this adds more carbs.

 - Lightly grease an 8x8 pan.